opendocsg/slw-judgments-backfill/2018_SGHCR_5/report.md

 **_The applicable law_**

-2       5 _The Management Corporation Strata Title Plan No 689 v DTZ Debenham Tie Leung (SEA) Pte Ltd and Anor_ [2008] SGHC 98 (“ _DTZ_ ”) stated that there are two elements, jurisdiction and discretion, that have to be satisfied before an order for specific discovery is made under O 24 r 5.
+2       5 _The Management Corporation Strata Title Plan No 689 v DTZ Debenham Tie Leung (SEA) Pte Ltd and Anor_ <span class="citation">[2008] SGHC 98</span> (“ _DTZ_ ”) stated that there are two elements, jurisdiction and discretion, that have to be satisfied before an order for specific discovery is made under O 24 r 5.
 As stated by _DTZ_ at [26]:

  The distinction between jurisdiction and discretion is also supported by a plain reading of O 24 r 5(1) of the Rules.
 This provides, inter alia , that “... the court may ... on the application of any party to a cause or matter... make [the order for discovery]” [emphasis added].
 As Prof Pinsler SC notes in Singapore Court Practice 2006 (LexisNexis, 2006) at para 24/5/2, the party seeking discovery does not become automatically entitled to it on the fulfilment of the conditions in rr 5 and 7 as the court has a discretion over and above the conditions to ensure that discovery and its extent are fully justified.
 Hence the word “may” in r 5(1).
 As such, the fulfilment of the conditions is a condition precedent to the court possessing the jurisdiction to order discovery; however, even after the conditions are fulfilled and the court is thereby imbued with jurisdiction, it still retains a discretion to refuse discovery uninhibited by the express wording of the Rules.